hgrif/airflow-tutorial/README.md

 And check in the web UI that it has run by going to Browse -> Task Instances.

-This concludes all the setting up that we need for this tutorial.
+This concludes all the setting up that you need for this tutorial.
 For more information on configuration check the sections on [Configuration](https://airflow.incubator.apache.org/configuration.html) and [Security](https://airflow.incubator.apache.org/security.html) of the Airflow documentation.
 Check the [Airflow repository](https://github.com/apache/incubator-airflow/tree/master/scripts) for `upstart` and `systemd` templates.

-Tips:
+### Tips

-* Python 3 doesn't really seem to be supported by Airflow, so go for Python 2.
+* Python 3 doesn't really seem to be supported by Airflow (especially the operators in `contrib` may break), so go for Python 2.
 * Airflow logs extensively, so pick your log folder carefully.
-* Set the timezone of your production to be UTC: Airflow assumes it's UTC.
+* Set the timezone of your production machine to UTC: Airflow assumes it's UTC.

 ## 2. Jobs

-We'll create a job by specifying actions as a Directed Acyclic Graph (DAG) in Python, test it and let Airflow run it.
+We'll create a job by specifying actions as a Directed Acyclic Graph (DAG) in Python.
 The tasks of a job make up a Graph; the graph is Directed because the tasks are ordered; and we don't want to get stuck in an eternal loop so the graph also has to be Acyclic.

 The figure below shows an example of a DAG: